Table of Contents:

 *It’s always a good idea to use an instant-read meat thermometer to make sure the meat is cooked enough for your liking.

-So now that I’ve taken the mystery out of cooking duck it’s time to get into your kitchen and give it a try.
+So now that I’ve taken the mystery out of cooking duck, it’s time to get into your kitchen and give it a try.ย

 You’ll be surprised at how many of your favorite grocers carry duck breasts.
 It’s becoming a popular item for home cooks as well as restaurants.

 Wouldn’t you love to sit down to this restaurant-style duck breast?
-You’ll the flavor combination of the sweet potatoes in that delicious pan gravy as it contrasts to the crispy skin of the duck.
+You’ll the flavor combination of the sweet potatoes in that delicious pan gravy as it contrasts with the crispy skin of the duck.
 It’s a symphony of flavors!

 Recipe FAQ’s:

-Duck breast is best-served medium-rare, pink in the middle is how you want to eat duck.
+Duck breast is best-servedย medium-rare, pink in the middle is how you want to eat duck.
 Overcooking can cause it to dry out and get tough.
-But that being said it’s your dinner and if you prefer it completely done that’s ok, just don’t let it cook any longer than necessary.
+But that being said, it’s your dinner, and if you prefer it completely done, that’s ok, just don’t let it cook any longer than necessary.

 Yes, you can, but if you’re not going to sear the skin, you should marinate the duck breast.
 This can be as simple as a dry rub using kosher salt, fresh herbs and your favorite seasonings.
 Wrap the duck with a piece of plastic wrap and allow it to marinate for 2-3 hours before cooking.